Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Design and ethical recommendations

 In contrast, the SFP coach present in Study 1 (Section \ref{sec:study1}) noted that privacy may be increased when interacting with a robotic coach in comparison to a human coach.
 The coach noted that during clinical interventions, information about patients is shared with other clinicians (patients are made aware of this).
 While we do not propose the use of a robotic well-being coach for clinical populations, this presents and interesting case where a robot may in fact preserve privacy, even though it is collecting information to be stored in a more accessible format than a human coach.

 We recommend that the data collection and processing performed by a robotic well-being coach should be efficiently communicated to its users, following GDPR.
 This is especially important as users may have differing levels of technical knowledge, and may not perceive that any information is being recorded unless specifically stated.
+Users should be informed about the type of data that is being collected, e.g., the content of their utterances, their facial expressions, or their gestures.
+Users should also be informed and give consent to how this data will be stored and for how long --- as is stipulated by GDPR.
+As discussed in Section \ref{sec:safeguarding}, it should also be explained whether and how participants' data will be used for safeguarding purposes in their particular context.
 To preserve \emph{transparency} of the robot's operation, users should also be made aware how the robot's behaviour (e.g. selection of utterances) may be affected by the collection of their data.